Sharp Brains: Brain Fitness and Cognitive Health News

 Reality: There is nothing soft about the hard science-based training of specific cognitive and emotional skills.

-You can download Here the eBook The SharpBrains Guide to Brain Fitness, which includes 18 in-depth interviews that debunk those myths and offers guidance to enhance cognitive fitness at all ages.
+To learn more, you can read the book The SharpBrains Guide to Brain Fitness, which includes 18 in-depth interviews that debunk those myths and offers guidance to enhance cognitive fitness at all ages.

 Cheers,